Run MCP servers

 want to run.
 The server name is the same as its name in the registry.

-thv run <server-name>
+thv run <SERVER_NAME>

 thv run fetch